secops4thewin/TA-securitytrails/README.txt

 4. Enable a proxy if it is required
 5. Click Add-on Settings and enter the API Key and the Index.
 6. Click Save
+7. If you have proxy rules please allow https://api.securitytrails.com from your Search Head
-7. Create a search that produces a result such as a domain name and pass the results using the Splunk tokens such as $result.src_ip$ or $src_ip$
+8. Create a search that produces a result such as a domain name and pass the results using the Splunk tokens such as $result.dest$

 ## Release Notes